 10 Best Locations for Landscape Photography in the Lake District

 There are not too many places in the world where you can discover a combination of breathtaking lakes, picturesque valleys, lush woodland, dramatic waterfalls, pretty tarns, soaring mountains, and even coastline – all neatly compressed into just one region.
-However, the Lake District, in North West England, is home to all of these things.
+However, the Lake District, in North West England, is home to all of these things and consequently Lake District photography hotspots are popular.

 Fondly known as the ‘Lakes’ or ‘Lakeland’, The Lake District is England’s largest national park and, unsurprisingly, it became a designated UNESCO World Heritage Site in 2017.
 This mountainous region contains England’s highest mountain – in fact, all land in England higher than 3,000ft (914m) above sea level can be found within the Lake District’s boundaries.
 The park is also home to England’s deepest and largest natural lakes: Wastwater and Windermere, respectively.